Skip to content

 Our sister publication, The Alabama Baptist, also will soon be looking back on 20 years since a string of church fires happened in the western part of the state.

-Nine African-American churches in a rural part of the state were set on fire in two separate arson attacks in 2006 by three white college students.
-It was deemed the motive was thrill-seeking and not racially motivated, but it still confused the community as to why the young men would choose churches to damage.
+Nine churches in a rural part of the state were set on fire in two separate arson attacks in 2006 by three college students.
+It was deemed the motive was thrill-seeking and not targeted attacks, but it still confused the community as to why the young men would choose churches to damage.

 1963 bombing

 And, of course, the 1963 bombing of Sixteen Street Baptist Church in Birmingham where four young girls were killed will always be horrifically etched in our minds.
-This attack was racially motivated.
+The attack on the church was racially motivated.

 When a house of worship is threatened in any form, all people of faith should be concerned and work together on solutions.